Disappearance of Joan Risch: Theories

 With no further evidence emerging after the initial investigation, all theories of Risch's fate have remained, and the case maintains its open status.
-The library history and her difficult past have supported Gerson's theory that her disappearance was planned as a way to escape a dissatisfying life.
-But Morton, the college friend who had recommended the dentist Risch visited that morning, said that was unlikely, as Risch was very content with her life as a suburban housewife.
+Risch's library book history and her difficult past have supported Gerson's theory that her disappearance was planned as a way to escape a dissatisfying life.
+Sabra Morton, the college friend who had recommended the dentist Joan visited that morning, said that was unlikely, as Risch was very content with her life as a suburban housewife.

-"I think Joan is almost certainly dead," Morton told the Boston Globe in 1996.
+"I think Joan is almost certainly dead," Morton told The Boston Globe in 1996.
 "She would never have left her family on her own."
 The reported sightings of a woman who matched Risch's description walking along area roads have lent support to a theory that she met an accidental end.
-In the 1990s, one investigator believed that she might have become disoriented and fallen into a pit along the Route 128 construction sites, where she might not have been able to extricate herself and ended up buried when the road was finished.
+In the 1990s, one investigator believed that she might have become disoriented and fallen into a pit along the Route 128 construction site, where she might not have been able to extricate herself and ended up buried when the road was finished.

-Martin Risch rarely talked about the case in his later years.
+Martin rarely talked about the case in his later years.
 On one occasion when he had, the Globe reported, he believed his wife was still alive.
-Perhaps, he said, she had had some sort of amnesia episode or other psychological break and had forgotten how to return home.
-However, she had no history of mental illness, nor had any been reported in her family.

-Chief Algeo continued to pursue the case, even after his 1970 retirement.
+He speculated that she may have had amnesia or a psychological break and had forgotten how to return home.
+Joan neither had a history of mental illness, nor had any cases been reported in her family.
+Algeo continued to pursue the case, even after his retirement from the police force in 1970.
 He told the Globe it was "sort of a stone around [his] neck."
 He had a theory but preferred not to share it.
 "I thought they'd find a body or bones or something ...
 Things do turn up.
 People don't disappear without a trace."
-He, too, died in 2009, the last of the original investigators on the case.
+Algeo also died in 2009, the last of the original investigators on the case.